 Lael Yonker, MD: Assistant Professor of Pediatrics Center & Director of the MGH Cystic Fibrosis Center, Harvard Medical School/ MGH

-A second part of the project will establish a proof-of-concept clinical trial to determine if treatment with the medication lorazotide can improve the symptoms of children with Long COVID.
+A second part of the project is establishing a proof-of-concept clinical trial to determine if treatment with the medication lorazotide can improve the symptoms of children with Long COVID.
 Lorazotide is a zonulin antagonist that targets breakdown of gut barrier tight junctions, thereby preventing the potential trafficking of SARS-CoV-2 spike protein from the gut into blood.
 There is precedence that lorazotide may be able to benefit children with Long COVID.
 The project team has successfully treated five children with multisystem inflammatory syndrome (MIS-C, a SARS-CoV-2 illness with parallels to Long COVID) with lorazotide with positive effects.
 These positive effects included more rapid improvement of gastrointestinal symptoms and improved time to SARS-CoV-2 spike protein clearance in blood as compared to untreated controls.

 Additional project information: